 No progressive struggle ever got anywhere in the United States without facing violent repression… Therefore… not only is repression inevitable; we are facing repression every day… If repression is a constant of ruling class policy, then defense against it must be a constant of revolutionary policy…

-As if to remind them of that, last year the Department of Homeland Security arrested Rasmea Odeh, a 66-year-old community organiser who served as associate director of the Arab American Action Network in Chicago.
-The alleged offence that got her arrested, in October 2013, was not stating on her immigration application that she had been incarcerated by the Israeli military in 1969 – an oversight that, activists say, would have been forgiven were it a country other than Israel and Rasmea something other than an outspoken Palestinian American activist.
+As if to remind them of that, last year the Department of Homeland Security arrested Rasmea Odeh, a 66-year-old community organizer who served as associate director of the Arab American Action Network in Chicago.
+The alleged offense that got her arrested, in October 2013, was not stating on her immigration application that she had been incarcerated by the Israeli military in 1969—an oversight that, activists say, would have been forgiven were it a country other than Israel and Rasmea something other than an outspoken Palestinian American activist.
 The message: If people in power do not like what you are doing, they can find a reason to put you behind bars.